mickem/nscp-docs/reference/windows/CheckDisk.rst

     | Maximum depth to recurse

 .. option:: total
-    :synopsis: Include the total of all matching files
+    :synopsis: Include the total of either (filter) all files matching the filter or (all) all files regardless of the filter

-    | Include the total of all matching files
+    | Include the total of either (filter) all files matching the filter or (all) all files regardless of the filter

 :query:`checkdrivesize`
 -----------------------